Chances are you’ve heard the term “chakras” thrown around in a yoga class.

 How to balance: Try yoga asanas like boat pose and warrior poses, and focus on healthy digestion.

-Associated with the element of air, the heart chakra serves as a sort of bridge between the lower and upper chakras.
-It’s all about creating harmony and balance, and as its location (in the chest) and name would suggest, it deals with many emotions—including love for both ourselves and others, says Finger.
+Associated with the element of air, anahata serves as a sort of bridge between the lower and upper chakras.
+It’s all about harmony and balance!
+As its location (in the chest) and name suggest, the heart chakra deals with many emotions—including love for both ourselves and others, Platt-Finger says.

-Excessive: overly concerned about others (and not in a good way)
+Excessive: overly concerned about others, but not in a good way

 Deficient: lack of emotion or compassion

-How to balance: Try heart-opening yoga poses and adding a mantra into your meditation, with the sound “yum” which correlates with the fourth chakra.
+How to balance: Try heart-opening yoga poses; add a mantra into your meditation, with the sound “yum,” which correlates with the fourth chakra.

-The fifth chakra is all about how we communicate with those around us.
-When it’s in balance, we’re able to speak our own truths as well as effectively listen to those of others, says Finger.
-In the body, this chakra is associated with the cervical spine, neck, and throat regions.
+The fifth chakra, vishuddha, controls how we communicate.
+When it’s in balance, we’re able to speak our own truths and actively listen to those of others, Platt-Finger says.
+In the body, this chakra is associated with the cervical spine, neck and throat regions.